-The college aims to manage its cash balances to provide for the day to day working capital requirements of its operations, whilst protecting the real long-term value of any surplus cash balances against inflation.
+Our investment policy states that the college aims to manage its cash balances to provide for the day to day working capital requirements of its operations, whilst protecting the real long-term value of any surplus cash balances against inflation.
 Lloyds Bank is the college banker and holds a range of accounts.

-Given the anticipated increases in salaries and utilities there are no immediate plans to re-open the investment account, however in the longer term, any investment made will be under the following principals:
+However, in the longer term, any investment made will be under the following principals:

-- To ensure cash balances in the current account are sufficient to cover day to day running costs. - To ensure that, for all funds invested, there is minimal risk of loss in the value of those funds. - To protect the capital value of invested funds against inflation. - To maximise returns on short term surplus balances.
+- To ensure cash balances in the current account are sufficient to cover day to day running costs; - To ensure that, for all funds invested, there is minimal risk of loss in the value of those funds; - To protect the capital value of invested funds against inflation; and - To maximise returns on short term surplus balances.